Skip To Main Content

 The state’s new accountability system was created to assist stakeholders in engaging with Tustin Unified in productive conversations around the LCAP.
 The new system requires districts to align academic programs and district services with their spending plans.
 Performance on these multiple measures will be reported through the California School Dashboard.

-Board Adopted 2022-23 Local Control and Accountability Plan
+Board Adopted 2023-24 Local Control and Accountability Plan

 The Local Control and Accountability Plan 2023-24 (LCAP) is an important district planning document that includes the district’s big goals and the actions and services the district will implement to achieve those goals.
-The LCAP also details the LCFF funding that the district will spend on the actions and services, and the measurable outcomes that will be used to evaluate success.
+The LCAP also details the LCFF funding that the district will spend on the actions and services and the measurable outcomes that will be used to evaluate success.

 Under LCFF, districts receive: